 There are always ‘other projects’ along the way in a freelance world.
-That is the joy of having a production company – to produce content…either on your own, with a tight team you’ve known for years, or collaborating with new people in other areas of expertise you’ve only just met.
+That is the joy of having a production company – to produce (and sometimes present) content…either on your own, with a tight team you’ve known for years, or collaborating with new people in other areas of expertise you’ve only just met.
 But most importantly, this way of operating allows one to have great variety along the way, and learn new skills as well.
 Some projects are short lived, some are charitable, some are way more work than the hours allowed, but all are done to make a difference by making good content.

 Jude has always been involved with the different schools her children have attended, and while a mum of a student there, she has come up with various ideas for fundraisers and then produced them.

 For one school she’d make a dozen auction clips with their year 13 media studies students – helping them learn to shoot and edit a story to a script she’d written with the provider of the prize.
 The end edit would play to a live audience at a fundraiser, with the media students enjoying seeing their work have an audience.
-Jude would also co - produce and co -present the evening, working up a script to include the various entertainment strands.
+Jude would also co - produce and co - present the evening, working up a script to include the various entertainment strands.
 The banner pic is with a great mate Mark Leishman, as they MC’ed a fundraising ‘circus’ themed event.